 3. Your people need a pastor, not a performer.

-By this, I don’t mean that you should intentionally sing poorly—any more than I, as a preacher, would intentionally speak poorly.
+By this one of the worship leader tips, I don’t mean that you should intentionally sing poorly—any more than I, as a preacher, would intentionally speak poorly.
 But you aren’t there to simply sing in front of folks.
 Don’t hide backstage before and after the service.
 Get out there and mingle with people.
 Be available.
 As a worship leader, you should be leading people to worship with you, not merely in the same room as you.

 4. Talk with your pastor about what you’re trying to do.